Associate of Science Program Description

 What is the difference between the Associate of Arts and the Associate of Science?

-All classes in both curriculums are transferable, but there is a slight difference in the curriculum.
+Many classes in both curriculums are transferable, but there is a slight difference in the curriculum.
 Associate of Arts students

 Can AA/AS advisors help students figure out how to begin the process of transferring to another institution?

 Yes, academic advisors can help students figure out how to access information about transferring to other colleges in